Grayson's Art Club 2022: the Grayson Perry art club is back!

-Each week followed a different theme and the public had the opportunity to send in their own artwork, with the chance for an inclusion in Grayson’s exhibition.
-The show was a huge success and last year over 10,000 people sent in their art to the show.
+Each episode of the show follows a different theme and the public has the opportunity to send in their own artwork, with the chance for an inclusion in Grayson’s exhibition.
+The programme has been a huge success and last year over 10,000 people sent in their art to the show.

 Read on to find out everything you need to know about Grayson’s Art Club, what the themes are for the second series and where to watch the show…

 It's been confirmed!
 Grayson Perry's art club will return for a third series on Friday 18th March on Channel 4 at 8pm.

 Watch the latest episodes of Grayson's Art Club or catch up with series 1 and series 2 on the All4 streaming service.

 How many episodes of Grayson's Art Club will there be?

 Grayson's Art Club normally has six episodes per series with additional episodes about the exhibition.
 Series three is expected to follow the same format.

 Will there be another Grayson Perry art club?